yegor256/blog/_posts/2015/nov/2015-11-03-chatbot-better-than-ui-for-microservice.md

 Like in a restaurant &mdash; you say what you want, and a **server** goes to the kitchen, waits there, and in a few minutes, comes back with spaghetti carbonara.
-You're a client, and that cute lady is a server.
+You're a client, and that waitperson is a server.

 In the case of a chatbot, that's not the case anymore.
 Look at the
 architecture: